revbayes/revbayes.github.io/tutorials/mcmc/index.md

 -   no-pre-burnin

-We achieve this by setting ‘moveschedule=“random”‘ (which is the default) as an argument for the MCMC algorithm.
-You can run this analysis in `RevBayes` using
+We achieve this by setting `moveschedule=“random”` (which is the default) as an argument for the MCMC algorithm.
+You can run this analysis in RevBayes using

     source("scripts/mcmc_run2.Rev")

 Look at the output in `Tracer` again.
 You should see that the ESS values are still very low and the chain is still not mixing well.

-One issue that you see is that shape and rate parameter ‘alpha‘ for the among-site-rate-variation is updated not often enough.
+One issue that you see is that shape and rate parameter 'alpha' for the among-site-rate-variation is updated not often enough.
 It is quite likely that our move proposed too many bad new parameters.
-So let us change the window size for the scaling move applied on ‘alpha‘ from
+So let us change the window size for the scaling move applied on 'alpha' from

     moves[++mvi] = mvScale(alpha, lambda=50.0, weight=2.0)